icaven/glm/manual.md

 vec3 C = A.bgr;
 ```

-GLM supports a subset of this functionality as described in the
+GLM supports a subset of this functionality as described in the following sub-sections.
-following sub-sections.
 Swizzle operators are disabled by default.
-To
-enable them GLM\_SWIZZLE must be defined before any inclusion of
+To enable them GLM\_SWIZZLE must be defined before any inclusion of
 &lt;glm/glm.hpp&gt;.
-Enabling swizzle operators will massively increase
-the size of compiled files and the compilation time.
+Enabling swizzle operators will massively increase the size of compiled files and the compilation time.

 ### 2.1.
-Default C++98 implementation {#default-c98-implementation .HeadingB}
+Default C++98 implementation

-The C++98 implementation exposes the R-value swizzle operators as member
-functions of vector types.
+The C++98 implementation exposes the R-value swizzle operators as member functions of vector types.

 ```cpp
 #define GLM_SWIZZLE